nrs-org/novelslop/content/vol_01/chap_16.typ

   left behind: Mona.
 She was attentively listening to the conversation from start to finish, but she could find no chance to talk.

+  She was not as surprised as Mikoto regarding the scholarship thing, since she already had known it at the ceremony.
+Though, that piece of information did slip through her mind, and it was only thanks to Uta's sudden mention of that that she could remember that.

+  Which reminded her of another peculiar thing about that senpai.
-  Though, it seemed like the current topic was facing a roadblock, as the conversation in front of her was showing signs of slowing down.
+  And it seemed like the current topic was facing a roadblock, as the conversation in front of her was showing signs of slowing down.
 Like a shooting star that only came once, she gather all of her courage to speak, not to miss this valuable chance.